The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 In January 2005, it was announced that a further 91 T-90S tanks would be procured for the Russian Army, although this number was later reduced.

-In January 2009, the Greek Cypriot Government approved the purchase of 41 T-90 tanks from Russia.
-In March 2010, however, the government changed its plans and opted for T-80 tanks against the T-90s.
+The Greek Cypriot Government approved the purchase of 41 T-90 tanks from Russia in January 2009.
+In March 2010, the government changed its plans and opted for T-80 tanks over the T-90s.
 Saudi Arabia placed a $2bn order for helicopters and 150 T-90S MBTs in September 2009.
-In the same year, Turkmenistan ordered 10 T-90S tanks under a $30m contract.
+In the same year, Turkmenistan ordered ten T-90S tanks under a $30m contract.

-The T-90S armament includes one 125mm 2A46M smoothbore gun, stabilised in two axes and fitted with a thermal sleeve.
-The gun tube can be replaced without dismantling inside the turret.
-The gun can fire a variety of ammunition including APDS (Armour Piercing Discarding Sabot), HEAT (high-explosive anti-tank), HE-FRAG (high-explosive fragmentation) as well as shrapnel projectiles with time fuses.
+The T-90S armament includes one 125mm 2A46M smoothbore gun that is stabilised in two axes and fitted with a thermal sleeve.
+The gun tube can be replaced without any dismantling inside the turret.
+The gun can fire a variety of ammunition, including APDS (Armour Piercing Discarding Sabot), HEAT (high-explosive anti-tank) and HE-FRAG (high-explosive fragmentation), as well as shrapnel projectiles with time fuses.

-Also fitted is a coaxial 7.62mm PKT machine gun and a 12.7mm air defence machine gun.
+A coaxial 7.62mm PKT machine gun and a 12.7mm air defence machine gun are also fitted.
 A 5.45mm AKS-74 assault rifle is carried on a storage rack.

 The T-90 tank is protected by both conventional armour-plating and explosive reactive armour.

-The T-90 is fitted with the Shtora-1 defensive aids suite which is produced by Electronintorg of Russia.
-This system includes infrared jammer, laser warning system with four laser warning receivers, grenade discharging system which produces an aerosol screen and a computerised control system.
+It is fitted with the Shtora-1 defensive aids suite, which is produced by Electronintorg of Russia.
+This system includes infrared jammer, a laser warning system with four laser warning receivers, a grenade discharging system that produces an aerosol screen and a computerised control system.

-It is also fitted with NBC (nuclear, biological and chemical) protection equipment.
+It is also fitted with nuclear, biological and chemical (NBC) protection equipment.

 Fire control and observation

-The T-90S has the 1A4GT integrated fire control system (IFCS) which is automatic but with manual override for the commander.
-The IFCS contains the gunner’s 1A43 day fire control system, gunner’s TO1-KO1 thermal imaging sight which has a target identification range of 1.2km to 1.5km and commander’s PNK-S sight.
+The T-90S uses the 1A4GT integrated fire control system (IFCS), which is automatic but features a manual override for the commander.
+The IFCS contains the gunner’s 1A43 day fire control system, gunner’s TO1-KO1 thermal imaging sight with a target identification range of 1.2km to 1.5km and commander’s PNK-S sight.

-The gunner's 1A43 day FCS comprises: 1G46 day sight / rangefinder with missile guidance channel, 2E42-4 armament stabiliser, 1V528 ballistic computer and DVE-BS wind gauge.
+A 1G46 day sight / rangefinder with missile guidance channel, 2E42-4 armament stabiliser, 1V528 ballistic computer and DVE-BS wind gauge comprise the gunner’s 1A43 day FCS.

-A TKN-4S (Agat-S) day / night sight which has identification ranges of 800m (day) and 700m (night) are included in the commander’s PNK 4S sight.
+A TKN-4S (Agat-S) day / night sight, which has identification ranges of 800m (day) and 700m (night) are included in the commander’s PNK 4S sight.

 The driver is equipped with a TVN-5 infrared night viewer.